Principles of inclusive education

 The principles of UDL, which inform our inclusive teaching toolkit, aim to meet the needs of students with diverse language and learning skills through providing multiple ways for students to:

-- demonstrate knowledge via different activities and tasks—multiple means of expression and action
+• demonstrate knowledge via different activities and tasks (multiple means of expression and action), and

-The value of UDL in higher education is the way in which it provides guidelines for 'developing curricula, selecting materials and creating learning environments that takes into account the wide variability' of university students (UDL On Campus, n.d.).
+UDL is an inclusive set of principles that can be applied to most, if not all educational settings.
+UDL in the Higher Education sector is very useful when ‘developing curricula, selecting materials and creating learning environments that takes into account the wide variability’ of university students.

-The UDL Guidelines provide an overview of these principles.
+Be sure to visit and view the UDL Guidelines.
 By planning and designing your teaching to target diverse students, and keeping these guidelines in mind, the need for adaptation or retrofitting is minimised.

 Deakin University policies, procedures, and strategic documents that relate to supporting inclusive practice include:

 - Diversity and Inclusion Policy(see item 13)

 - Higher Education Courses policy(see items 7c, 7d and 28c)1

 - Higher Education Courses Approval and Review procedure(see items 5 and 6b)1